core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Duplicate Entry with Default Media Type Parameters

-The registrant requests an FCFS Content-Format ID for a media type that includes a parameter set to its default value, while a (hypothetical) Content-Format ID 64900 is already registered for this media type without that parameter.
+The registrant requests an FCFS Content-Format ID for a Media Type that includes a parameter set to its default value, while a (hypothetical) Content-Format ID 64900 is already registered for this Media Type without that parameter.
 As a result, this could lead to the creation of two separate Content-Format IDs for the same "logical" entry.

 | Content Type | Content Coding | ID |